3JTek/General-Assembly-Notes/module-01/html-forms.md

 #### Input tag attributes

-There are a few attributes that are useful when working with input field:
+There are a few attributes that are useful when working with input fields:

 ```html
 <input type="text" autofocus /> <!-- field will be focused on page load -->